 Without meaning to, we arrived at La Azotea just as they’d opened up.
 It was lucky we did – within half an hour there were people milling about outside in the hope of snagging a table.

-This trendy Seville tapas restaurant has four locations (although the Santa Cruz branch is currently closed), each with a different menu.
+This trendy Seville tapas restaurant has three locations, each with a different menu.
 We ended up in the restaurant that focuses on seafood.

 We had dinner here with a couple we met in Ronda, and between the four of us shared quite a few different dishes.
 The menu changes regularly, but must-eats are the razor clams and braised beef cheeks.
+The crunchy tuna tacos were also delicious – the perfect balance of textures and flavour.
 All the dishes are made with local ingredients.

-Calle Conde de Barajas, 13 (also listed as Calle Jesus del Gran Poder, 31)
+Calle Conde de Barajas, 13 (sometimes also listed as Calle Jesus del Gran Poder, 31)

 Looking for the best way to travel from Madrid to Seville so you can try all these tasty tapas?
 Omio is the best online tool for checking and booking flights, buses, ferries and trains across Europe.